Our Core Values

 -

-Our definition: We recognize the Unirondack currently rests on land that was forcibly taken, and that most of our community members, staff, and leadership are actively benefiting from the colonization of those lands.
+Our definition: We recognize that Unirondack currently rests on land that was forcibly taken, and that most of our community members, staff, and leadership are actively benefiting from the colonization of those lands.
 For us, anti-colonialism means questioning the norms and assumptions that are part of the colonial mindset.
 It also means actively refusing to participate in the continued erasure and silencing of Indigenous peoples in the US today.

 What it looks like: We have full camperships for Indigenous campers, with the belief that we should not charge Native people to access their ancestral lands.
 We try to steward the land in the ways the Haudenosanuee people did and still do, recognizing that the land does not belong to us, but is rather borrowed from both past and future generations.
 We make sure the summer camp traditions we have are not appropriating Indigenous work, names, and practices.
 We have removed many appropriative cabin names and symbols from camp.
 Lastly, we offer education to our campers and staff from Indigenous voices about the history and continued impacts of colonization.